Chapter One: Come Go With Me

 “You think a parent is always the best judge of their children?”
 Dom asked mildly, smoothing down his mustache.
 I quickly changed the subject.

 “So, if it’s a positive identification, the case is solved,” I said.
-I felt badly for Mrs. Maynard, but there was something to be said for the quick cases.
+I felt badly for Mrs. Anderson, but there was something to be said for the quick cases.
 Dom asked for a retainer up front, but sometimes had trouble collecting the rest if the case went on for too long.
 Twenty five bucks a day plus expenses didn’t come cheap for most people.
 “Do you want me to type up the invoice?”

 “Did you notice anything about the crime scene?” he asked, his fingertips tenting under his chin.